 Many people confuse the age-in dates for Social Security with their dates for Medicare.
 A person can apply for full retirement income benefits at age 66.
 However, this does not affect the age at which they qualify for Medicare.
-Everyone who has worked at least 10 quarter in the United States during their lifetime can qualify for Medicare at age 65.
+Everyone who has worked at least 40 quarters (10 years) in the United States during their lifetime can qualify for Medicare at age 65.

 Eligibility for Medicare Part A

 You are eligible for Medicare Part A, free of charge, if you or your spouse has legally worked for at least 10 years in the United States.
 During those years, you paid taxes which pre-pay for your Part A hospital benefits.
 This is why most American usually pay no Part A premiums when they become eligible for Medicare.
 Part A covers mainly hospital-related care.

 For people who have not worked the required 10 years, Part A may be available for you to purchase, and you should contact Social Security to determine what amount you would need to pay.
 If you must purchase Part A, the coverage can cost well over $400/monthly, but in some cases there are partial premiums for people who have worked over 30 but less then 40 quarters.

 You are eligible for Medicare Part B at age 65 as well.
 However, you must pay a monthly premium for Part B, which provides for your outpatient coverage and benefits such as doctor visits, labwork, surgery fees, and more.